Ivo of Kermartin: Legacy

 The relics of Saints Ivo and Tugdual in a procession at the gate of Tréguier's cathedral in 2005.
 In the reliquary is the skull of Saint Ivo.

 On the occasion of the 700th anniversary of the death of St. Ivo, Pope John Paul II said, "The values proposed by St Ivo retain an astonishing timeliness.
 His concern to promote impartial justice and to defend the rights of the poorest persons invites the builders of Europe today to make every effort to ensure that the rights of all, especially the weakest, are recognized and defended."

 Saint Yves is the patron of lawyers.
-As a result, many law schools and association of catholic lawyers have taken his names.
+As a result, many law schools and associations of Catholic lawyers have taken his name.
 For instance, the Society of St. Yves in Jerusalem (a Catholic Center for Human Rights and Legal Aid, Resources and Development), the Conférence Saint-Yves in Luxembourg (the Luxembourg Catholic Lawyers Association), or the Association de la Saint Yves Lyonnais.